bariiss/rke2/README.md

 2. **Networking**: Automatically configured to use the same network interface
 3. **RKE2 Installation**: Master node first, then workers join using node token
 4. **Kubeconfig**: Generated and configured for remote access
+5. **Health Checks**: Automatic verification of node readiness
+6. **TLS Configuration**: Master node properly configured with correct TLS SAN entries for secure access

+## 🔍 Cluster Health Checks

+After deployment, the system automatically verifies that all nodes reach the `Ready` state.
+The verification process:

+- Checks node status every 10 seconds for up to 5 minutes
+- Provides a detailed status report of all nodes
+- Shows warnings if any nodes fail to reach the `Ready` state
+- Displays overall cluster status including system pods

+This ensures your cluster is fully functional before you start using it.

 ## 🤝 Contributing